Oriental Heroes: Little Dragon

-Even though he came from a family of martial artists he didn't learn the family kung fu because he was taken away by his mother at a very young age.
+Even though he came from a family of martial artists, he didn't learn the family kung fu because he was taken away by his mother at a very young age.
 Instead, he learned Eight Trigrams Palm (Bagua Zhang) and staff style at the beginning of the story.
-After he's reunited with his brother and uncle he also learned the Wong Family's 18 Dragonslayer Kicks.
-However, he modified the style and using his hands-instead of his feet-to perform them.
-Later on he had a fateful encounter with the current leader of the Beggar Clan and was able to learn the original 18 Dragonslayer Palms and the Dog-Beating Stick Technique, greatly increasing his fighting skills.
+After he's reunited with his brother and uncle, he also learned the Wong Family's 18 Dragonslayer Kicks.
+However, he modified the style and uses his hands – instead of his feet – to perform them.
+Later on, he had a fateful encounter with the current leader of the Beggar Clan and was able to learn the original 18 Dragonslayer Palms and the Dog-Beating Stick Technique, greatly increasing his fighting skills.

-In later edition, Wang Xiao-long is killed by Chan Ou Wan, the lieutenant of Fiery God.
+In later editions, Little Dragon is killed by Chan Ou-wan, the lieutenant of Fiery God.